School Logo

 Intent

 At Great Missenden Primary School, we are linguists!
-We take pride in our love for language learning and our rich diversity.
+We take pride in our love for language learning, and the world’s rich diversity.

 We embrace the many possibilities that language learning opens for us, and we celebrate all languages spoken in our school.